-The 53rd Regular Session of the Human Rights Council will take place from 19 June to 14 July 2023.
-The Council proceedings could be followed on UN TV.
-The meeting summaries are available on the UN Geneva website and the live-updated programme of work on Sched (link to follow).
+The 53rd Regular Session of the Human Rights Council took place from 19 June to 14 July 2023.
+The Council proceedings can be rewatched on UN TV.
+The meeting summaries are available on the UN Geneva website and the live-updated programme of work on Sched.

 Climate Change and Human Rights

 Climate change is an existential threat for people and the planet.
 Its harmful effects undermine the full enjoyment and realization of all human rights, disproportionately affecting those who are already in vulnerable situations.
 Over the past years, the Human Rights Council took on resolutions and discussions on specific aspects of climate change, while Special Rapporteurs (SR) contributed with reports on specific thematic angles within their mandates.

 Providing legal options to protect the human rights of persons displaced across international borders due to climate change

 The Special Rapporteur on human rights and climate change presented to the 53rd session of the Human Rights Council his report on the human rights implications of climate change displacement including the provision of legal protection for people displaced across international borders (A/HRC/53/34), which is one of the thematic issues identified by the UN Special Rapporteur.

 The Special Rapporteur also presented his report on his country visit to Bangladesh (A/HRC/53/34/Add.1), where a number of linkages were made between the issue of climate change loss and damage and the implications for human rights.